lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “Begun in 2009, Phase II both shrank and expanded the scope of EEBO TCP.
 Selection became more discriminating and focused more on English-language (and Welsh- and Gaelic-language) texts to the exclusion of French and Latin titles, and also set aside the serials (periodicals) as a fit project for another time.
 But within the constraints of English-language monographic titles, it aspired to something approaching comprehensive treatment: EEBO Phase II planned to convert each and every unique work in Early English Books Online (usually the first edition), or an estimated total of around 45,000 books on top of the 25,000 completed in Phase I. This was an ambitious, and always risky, goal.
 As it happened, enough institutions joined Phase II to fund the completion of about 40,000 titles, of which about 35,000 have been released to date, the remainder slowly working their way through the production pipeline.
 (TCP “EEBO”)

 “As of 2019, the total number of books available in Phase II came to 34,963, with a further release of several thousand additional titles tentatively scheduled for later in the year.
 Short of an infusion of new funding, or the adoption of a new production model, this should bring the active work of the TCP to at least an interim conclusion.”
 (TCP “EEBO”)

+### 2.2.4.
+PG timeline history ###

 Project Gutenberg began in 1971 with one individual, Michael Hart, who did not begin with a specific project vision in mind.
 From the beginning, then, Project Gutenberg was not goal-oriented in the same way as the other resources under discussion.
 By this I mean that Project Gutenberg orients itself toward goals of a fundamentally different kind than the goals which structure other textual archives, not that it has no goal.
 Project Gutenberg is, in general, subject to being dismissed as unserious or lacking rigorous standards, but I argue that these dismissals come from a failure to recognize and respect the real goals, seriousness, and standards which drive the project.
 In the case of the project’s founding, that goal was not, as in the case of the other databases under discussion, to provide a particular kind of access to a particular kind of texts.
 Instead, the goal of Project Gutenberg was born from a moment of happenstance and nepotism by which Hart, a student at the time, was donated $100,000,000 of computer time on the Xerox Sigma V mainframe at the Materials Research Lab at the University of Illinois.
 This mainframe was one of the first fifteen nodes on the early ARPANet, the precursor to the modern internet.
 As Hart described it, he “decided there was nothing he could do, in the way of "normal computing," that would repay the huge value of the computer time he had been given ... so he had to create $100,000,000 worth of value in some other manner” (“History and Philosophy”).
 Rather presciently for 1971, Hart concluded that the greatest value computing would offer was the storage, searching, and retrieval of other materials.
 He therefore typed up and distributed the Declaration of Independence.
 This became the first text of what would eventually become Project Gutenberg.
 It might even be considered the first ebook (according to Lebert 2008).
 Project Gutenberg was certainly “the first information provider on the internet and is the oldest digital library” (Lebert).